 Horse Lake Mesa Trophy Elk Hunting

-Descendents of the original transplants have been invigorated with new bloodlines of elk to produce some truly magnificent bulls.
+Descendants of the original transplants have been invigorated with new bloodlines of elk to produce some truly magnificent bulls.
 The elk herd currently numbers approximately 600 animals, and the rut on Horse Lake Mesa is an awesome display of elk behavior.
-The bull harvest is very conservative, with bulls averaging 8-9 years old, 360+ SCI.
+The bull harvest is very conservative, with bulls averaging 7-9 years old, 340+ SCI, with realistic potential for a 400+ bull each year.
 All bull elk harvested on Horse Lake Mesa are born there.
-Absolutely no bulls are imported or released onto Horse Lake Mesa.
+Absolutely no bulls are imported or released into Horse Lake Mesa.
 This is a one-of-a-kind hunting operation, with a self-sustaining elk population that produces spectacular bull elk hunting opportunities.

 Guided, 4-day bull elk hunts are offered during the September rut.
-Hunts are issued by random draw and a maximum of 4 hunters are booked per hunt.
-Check the photo gallery for recent pictures of bulls.
+Available vacancies are sold 1st come/1st served every January and a maximum of 5 hunters are booked per hunt.
+Please call us for details on Horse Lake Mesa Elk Hunting!